eosnetworkfoundation/eos-system-contracts/docs/04_guides/07_how-to-use-eosio.wrap.md

 ## 2.1 Example: Updating owner authority of an arbitrary account

-This example will demonstrate how to use the deployed eosio.wrap contract together with the eosio.msig contract to allow a greater than two-thirds supermajority of block producers of an EOSIO blockchain to change the owner authority of an arbitrary account.
+This example will demonstrate how to use the deployed eosio.wrap contract together with the eosio.msig contract to allow a greater than two-thirds supermajority of block producers of an Antelope blockchain to change the owner authority of an arbitrary account.
 The example will use cleos: in particular, the `cleos multisig` command, the `cleos set account permission` sub-command, and the `cleos wrap exec` sub-command.
 However, the guide also demonstrates what to do if the `cleos wrap exec` sub-command is not available.

 This guide assumes that there are 21 active block producers on the chain with account names: `blkproducera`, `blkproducerb`, ..., `blkproduceru`.
 Block producer `blkproducera` will act as the lead block producer handling the proposal of the transaction.